 - In 2 extra bonus chapters (at the end of the course) I will give a more in-depth look into my 2 favourite trades.

-- Students also get access to my crypto market scanner, my custom premium indicators, my position size calculator, and student community.
+- Students also get access to my custom premium indicators, my position size calculator, my live trades and student community.

 Without further ado, let’s begin.
 In the first chapter of this course we will focus on the first step: Trend